neuralvis/elpa-mirror/stable-melpa/ebuku-readme.txt

 * `s' - Search for a bookmark (`ebuku-search').

+* `r' - Show recently-added bookmarks (`ebuku-search-on-recent').

 * `g' - Refresh the search results, based on last search (`ebuku-refresh').

 * `q' - Quit EBuku.

 ## Customisation

-The path to the `buku' executable, as well as the faces used by EBuku, can be customised via the `ebuku' customize-group.
+The path to the `buku' executable, the number of bookmarks shown by `ebuku-search-on-recent', and the faces used by EBuku, can be customised via the `ebuku' customize-group.

 ## TODO